Ankorstore / Food & Drinks / Bastide du Laval

 They worked for a few months to reorganize the estate and planted several thousand olive trees.

-In the meantime, the trees have grown, other olive trees have been planted and today the farm has 4000 trees spread over 15 hectares.
+In the meantime, the trees grew, other olive trees were planted and today, the farm has 4,000 trees spread over 15 hectares.

-At the same time, Carine and Roland patiently trained in all olive-growing practices and techniques in France and Italy.
+At the same time, Carine and Roland patiently trained themselves in all olive growing practices and techniques in France and Italy.

-The logical evolution naturally led to the creation of an olive oil mill, the heart of the olive-growing activity of a village or region.
+The logical evolution led quite naturally to the creation of an olive oil mill, the heart of the olive oil activity of a village or region.

-2020 is a year of transmission to their son Léo, who holds a Master's degree in Management from SKEMA Business School, an oleologist diploma and official taster status from the International Olive Oil Council.
+2020 is a year of transmission to their son Léo, holder of a Master in Management from SKEMA Business School, an oleologist diploma and the status of official taster of the International Olive Council.

 The philosophy